Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

     - env-token-name: "DEV_TOKEN_ENV_VAR"
 ```

+​
-To resolve an environment variable directly in the `json` is also possible.
+It's also possible to resolve an environment variable directly in the JSON.
 See the following example which sets the value
 of an alerting profile from the env var `ALERTING_PROFILE_VALUE`.
+​

 ```json
 {